ChinesePrince07/andypandy/README.md

 # andypandy

 Umbrella repo for everything behind [andypandy.org](https://andypandy.org).
-Each project is its **own standalone repository**, referenced here as a git submodule.
-Each one builds and deploys independently (its own Vercel project), so a change in one never rebuilds the others.

 | Path | Repo | Deploys to | What it is |
 |------|------|-----------|-----------|